-The core work is site-specific temporary structures, which play with the architecture, history and stories of a place.
+The core work is site-specific temporary structures, and plays with the architecture, history and stories of a place.
 Her work aims to allow participants to re view a familiar place through transformation and to stimulate a renewed ownership through participation.
-Emily has created projects for many organisations including: Totally Thames, Up Projects, The Bloomsbury Festival, Bow Arts, Brick Box, The National Trust and many others.
+Emily has created projects for many organisations including: The British Museum, Royal Shakespeare Company, Totally Thames, Up Projects, The Bloomsbury Festival, Metal, Bow Arts, Brick Box, and many others.
 In addition to solo projects Emily works with animator Elizabeth Hobbs.
 Together they are ‘Tracy & Hobbs’.
 Their projects have won awards including ‘ Best education project’ Rivers and Canal Trust and Audience Award First Light, UK Film Council.